jni/git-tutorial/main.md

 ## Hashes and diffs

 A *hash* is 160-bit summary of your data.
-Using an algorithm called SHA-1, Git mashes up the contents of your files until only 160 bits remain[^hash].
+Using an algorithm called SHA-1, Git mashes up the contents of your files until only 160 bits remain[^hash][^hash2].
 SHA1 and related algorithms have the nice property that if your files change _just a little bit_, their hash changes _dramatically_.
 For example, here are the SHA1 hashes of files containing just the string "hello" or "Hello":

 ```
 $ echo "hello" | openssl dgst -sha1